Wheeler & Woolsey

-Wheeler & Woolsey were an American vaudeville comedy double act who performed together in comedy films from the late 1920s.
+Wheeler & Woolsey were an American vaudeville comedy duo who performed together in comedy films from the late 1920s.
 The team comprised Bert Wheeler (1895–1968) of New Jersey and Robert Woolsey (1888–1938) of Illinois.

-Collaboration and background
+Collaboration

 The Broadway theatre performers were initially teamed as the comedy relief for the 1927 Broadway musical Rio Rita, and came to Hollywood to reprise these roles for the film version.
+During production RKO signed Bert Wheeler to a movie contract, but not Robert Woolsey.
+It wasn't until the financial returns for Rio Rita came in that the studio signed both Woolsey and Dorothy Lee for further films alongside Wheeler.

-The film's success convinced them to become a permanent team, and they continued to make very popular comedy feature films from 1930 until 1937, all for RKO Radio Pictures—except the 1933 Columbia Pictures release So This Is Africa (which was made during a contract dispute with RKO).
+Wheeler & Woolsey continued to make very popular comedy feature films from 1930 until 1937, all for RKO Radio Pictures—except the 1933 Columbia Pictures release So This Is Africa (which was made during a contract dispute with RKO).

 Curly-haired Bert Wheeler played an ever-smiling innocent, who was easily led and not very bright, but who would also sometimes display a stubborn streak of conscience.
 Bespectacled Robert Woolsey played a genially leering, cigar-smoking, fast-talking idea man who often got the pair in trouble.
-The vivacious Dorothy Lee usually played Bert's romantic interest.
+The vivacious Dorothy Lee usually played Wheeler's romantic interest.

 The Wheeler & Woolsey movies are loaded with joke-book dialogue, original songs, puns, and sometimes racy double-entendre gags: